The Vulnerable in the Shadow of War

 Ivan is an older gentleman who started coming to our outreach the past several months.
 Recently, I was able to spend some time talking with him, and he shared his story with me.
 Ivan is a Jewish immigrant from the former Soviet Union who speaks Russian, Hebrew and Yiddish fluently.
 “It was the language we Jews used in the diaspora in Europe,” he told me.

-Since the prices started rising steadily because of the war, Ivan got to a point that the government assistance he gets is not enough to cover the cost of his apartment, food and all the special medications he needs for serious health issues.
+With the sharp inflation due to the war, Ivan reached a point that the government assistance he gets is not enough to cover the cost of his apartment, food and all the special medications he needs for serious health issues.
 According to Ivan, the food we provide at our Feed Tel Aviv outreach twice a week is saving him.
 Ivan knows our hours and makes sure to show up as soon as we start serving.
 After he has eaten, we send him home with more food in a container which he says keeps him for the next two days.

 Even though he is not a religious person, Ivan always tells us, “You are God’s ambassadors.
 I thank God for you!”
 The name of Feed Tel Aviv in Hebrew is “Achalta v’Savata” (Eat and Be Satisfied) and comes from Deuteronomy 8:10: